menta78/bfm-sincem/tools/README.md

 `(bfm_standalone_diag)$> python standalone_diag.py <bfm_output.nc>`

-The script will generate a new folder `standalone_html` in the same location of the output file that contains plots produced on the base of available output fields (`images` directory) and an HTML index file to visualize the figure.
+The script will generate a new folder `standalone_html` in the same location of the output file that contains plots produced on the base of available output fields (`standalone_html/images` directory) and an HTML index file to visualize the figure.